Engleby: Plot

 Mike Engleby attends an 'ancient university', studying English at first, but switching over to natural sciences after he begins to doubt the legitimacy of the subject.
 He is infatuated with a girl named Jennifer Arkland, whose name he only discovered on posters advertising her running for a society committee.
-He begins to attend the society in order to meet her and attends her history lectures, in a different facility, despite not studying history.
+He begins to attend the society in order to meet her and attends her history lectures, in a different faculty, despite not studying history.

 He does not perform as well as expected on his second year exams but takes part in the production of a student film in Ireland involving Jennifer.
 While there he reads Jennifer's letters and begins to reflect about his past.

 He remembers his working-class upbringing in Reading, his dad's death and his subsequent scholarship to Chatfield – a public school for the children of navy servicemen.

 At Chatfield he was bullied by the prefects and by other students, gaining the name "Toilet Engleby" by asking for permission to go to the toilet rather than "lavatory" during a lesson.
 One prefect, Baynes, steals a cake sent to him by his mother and later forces Engleby to take a bath in cold water.
 Engleby begins to steal, at first to pay for letters to his sister, but he soon escalates to frequent theft and begins to buy cigarettes to sell on to other pupils.

 Engleby assaults Baynes who suffers from head injuries and broken leg in the attack which is staged to look like an accident.
 Engleby meets a boy named Stevens to whom he takes an immediate dislike.
 Stevens is outgoing, enthusiastic, plays rugby and is liked by his year.
 Engleby's final memory of Chatfield is of forcing Stevens to take a cold bath, just as Baynes had done to him previously.

 Jennifer Arkland disappears half-way through her final year after a party attended by Engleby, who at some point stole Jennifer's diary, which he begins to read and memorise.
 Engleby is questioned by the police about the disappearance of Jennifer and claims that Jennifer is his girlfriend.
 Other students have also been interviewed, some making statements that Engleby is homosexual, which doesn't tally up for the investigating officers.
 His alibi fails to stand up but no concrete evidence against him is found and the investigation is suspended.